globalizejs/globalize/README.md

 The source files are as granular as possible.
 When combined to generate the build file, all the excessive/overhead wrappers are cut off.
-It's following the same build model of jQuery, and Modernizr.
+It's following the same build model of jQuery and Modernizr.

 Core, and all modules' public APIs are located in the `src/` directory.
 For
 example: `core.js`, `date.js`, and `translate.js`.